 - i.
 Deductible.
 There is a three hundred fifty dollar (\$350) annual deductible per person with a maximum deductible per family per year of seven hundred dollars (\$700). - ii.
 Coinsurance.
 After the deductible is satisfied, seventy percent (70%) coverage up to the plan out-of-pocket maximum designated below. - 10.
 Lifetime maximums and non-prescription out-of-pocket maximums.
 Coverage under Advantage is not subject to a per person lifetime maximum.
-In the first year of the contract, coverage under Advantage is subject to a plan year, non-prescription drug, out-of-pocket maximum of one thousand one hundred dollars (\$1,100) per person or two thousand two hundred dollars (\$2,200) per family.
-In the second year of the contract, coverage under Advantage is subject to a plan year, non-prescription drug, out-of-pocket maximum of one thousand one hundred dollars (\$1,100) per person or two thousand two hundred dollars (\$2,200) per family for members whose primary care clinic is in Cost Level 1 or Cost Level 2; one thousand five hundred dollars (\$1,500) per person or three thousand dollars (\$3,000) per family for members whose primary care clinic is in Cost Level 3; and two thousand five hundred dollars (\$2,500) per person or five thousand dollars (\$5,000) per family for members whose primary care clinic is in Cost Level 4. - 11.
-Convenience Clinics.
-Services rendered at Convenience Clinics are subject to a ten dollar (\$10) copayment in each year of the Agreement.
-First dollar deductibles are waived for Convenience Clinic visits.
+In the first and second year of the contract, coverage under Advantage is subject to a plan year, non-prescription drug, out-of-pocket maximum of one thousand one hundred dollars (\$1,100) per person or two thousand two hundred dollars (\$2,200) per family for members whose primary care clinic is in Cost Level 1 or Cost Level 2; one thousand five hundred dollars (\$1,500) per person or three thousand dollars (\$3,000) per family for members whose primary care clinic is in Cost Level 3; and two thousand five hundred dollars (\$2,500) per person or five thousand dollars (\$5,000) per family for members whose primary care clinic is in Cost Level 4. - 11.
+In-Network Convenience Clinics and Online Care.
+Services rendered at innetwork convenience clinics and online care are subject to a ten dollar (\$10) copayment in each year of the Agreement.
+First dollar deductibles are waived for convenience clinic and online care visits.
 (Note the prescriptions received as a result of a visit are subject to the drug copayment maximums as described above at Section F, Subd.1.b.5.) - c.
 Benefit Level Two Health Care Network Determination.
 Issues regarding the health care networks for the 2013 insurance year shall be negotiated in accordance with the following procedures: - 1.
 At least twelve (12) weeks prior to the open enrollment period for the 2013 insurance year the Employer shall meet and confer with the Joint Labor/Management Committee on Health Plans in an attempt to reach agreement on the Benefit Level Two health care networks. - 2.
 If no agreement is reached within five (5) working days, the Employer and the Joint Labor-Management Committee on behalf of all of the exclusive representatives shall submit a list of providers/provider groups in dispute to a mutually agreed upon neutral expert in health care delivery systems for final and binding resolution.
 The only providers/provider groups that may be submitted for resolution by this process are those for which, since the list for the 2012 insurance year was established, Benefit Level Two access has changed, or those that are intended to address specific problems caused by a reduction in Benefit Level Two access.